A NEW HOME FOR OUR YOUNGEST LEARNERS

 An approved bond would provide the funds necessary to build a new 65,000 square-foot facility to replace West Elementary School—and repurpose West as a community daycare center.

-Under this proposal, the oldest portions of West Elementary would be demolished.
-However, the south addition—completed in 2013—would remain in place and be repurposed as part of a new sharing agreement with the YMCA.
-This would provide needed before- and after-school care, along with all-day childcare in the future.
+Under this proposal, the classroom wings at West Elementary would be demolished and repairs would be made to the exterior.
+The south addition—completed in 2013—would remain and be repurposed as part of a new agreement with the YMCA.

 The projected total project cost would be $30.45 million.
 Along with general obligation bond funds, the district would use $4.83 million worth of statewide sales tax revenue it receives from the Save an Advanced Vision for Education fund, also known as SAVE.